 Mr. Gilberto Mifano has a degree in Administration from the São Paulo Business Administration School of Fundação Getúlio Vargas (1972).
 Currently, at TOTVS S.A., in addition to being an Independent Director, he is Coordinator of the Statutory Audit Committee and member of the Governance and Nomination Committee.
 Mr. Gilberto is an Independent Director and Coordinator of the Audit, Risk Management and Finance Committee of Natura & Co.
-Holding S.A., Independent Director and Coordinator of the Audit Committee of Construtora Pacaembu S.A., Advisory Director of Pragma Gestão de Patrimônio Ltda. and Fiscal Councilor of the Arapyaú Institute of Education and Sustainable Development.
+Holding S.A., Independent Director and Coordinator of the Audit, Risk Management and Finance Committee of Natura & Co.
+Holding S.A., Independent Director and Coordinator of the Audit, Committee of Construtora Pacaembu S.A., Advisory Director of Pragma Gestão de Patrimônio Ltda. and Fiscal Councilor of the Arapyaú Institute of Education and Sustainable Development.
 For the last 5 years, he was an Independent Board Member of Cielo S/A until 04/2022, of Ambar S/A. until 2017, Fiscal Councilor of Instituto Natura until 2017, of CIEB - Innovation Center for Brazilian Education until 2023 and Independent Member of the Sustainability and Governance Committee of Banco Santander Brasil S/A until 2016.
 Previously, he was: CEO of the Stock Exchange Securities of São Paulo (BOVESPA) and Companhia Brasileira de Liquidação e Custódia (CBLC), between 1994 and 2008, Chairman of the Board of Directors of BM&F BOVESPA S.A. - Bolsa de Valores, Mercadorias e Futuros (BVMF) from 2008 to 2009, and Advisor, Vice-President and President (pro-bono) of the Brazilian Institute of Corporate Governance (IBGC), between 2006 and 2012.
 At the international level, he was a member and Vice-President of the Executive Committees of the World Federation of Stock Exchanges (WFE) and the Ibero-American Federation of Stock Exchanges (FIAB), between 1999 and 2007.
-Main Contributions to the Company: Experience on Boards; Executive Career in Public and/or Large Companies; Institutional Performance and Engagement, Finance and/or Corporate Accounting; Risk management; Corporate governance; BAD; Human Capital and Culture Strategy; Cybersecurity and Capital Markets.
+Main Contributions to the Company: Experience on Boards; Executive Career in Public and/or Large Companies; Institutional Performance and Engagement, Finance and/or Corporate Accounting; Risk management; Corporate governance; BAD; Human Capital and Culture Strat